-If you haven’t been to the yurt before, I will meet you upon arrival at Lost Trail for a brief orientation where I’ll give you detailed directions and maps.
+If you haven’t been to the yurt before, we can meet you upon arrival at Lost Trail for a brief orientation where we'll give you detailed directions and maps.
 We do highly recommend using a GPS; it’s not called Lost Trail Pass without reason!
-In a windy blizzard with limited visibility it is very easy to get turned around out there.
-With most cell phone providers (Verizon especially) there is service in much of the area, but it’s not great right at the hut.
+In a windy blizzard with limited visibility it's very easy to get turned around out there.
+With many cell phone providers (Verizon especially) there is service in much of the area, but it’s not great right at the hut.
 GPS apps such as Gaia for smart phones are a good back up.
 (See below for more detailed map and location information.)

 You will need to catch Chair 4 to get to the yurt if your reservation begins Thursday-Sunday (or during any time the ski area is operational).
 You can purchase a one ride lift ticket for $13 during hours of operation or skin up from the parking lot when ski area is closed.
-The lift stops running at 3:30 or 3:45, and you should plan to be there well in advance.
-Please factor this into your travel time and orientation plan.
+The lift stops running at 3:30 or 3:45, and you should plan to be at the lift well in advance.
+Please factor this into your travel time and orientation plans.
 DO NOT TRY TO CATCH THE LAST CHAIR, BEING LATE CAN INTERRUPT SKI AREA OPERATIONS.

 Snowmobiles are not allowed at Lost Trail Ski Area; do not plan on using snowmobiles or asking the ski area for permission.